LirChen/devops-learning-hub/COMPLETE_SUMMARY.md

 ### Using This System for Interviews:

 **2 Weeks Before Interview:**
-1. Complete all available quizzes (Python, Linux, Docker, Final)
+1. Complete all relevant quizzes based on job description
 2. Score < 70%?
 Retake and study explanations
-3. Focus on topics from job description
+3. Focus on required skills for the role

 **1 Week Before:**
 1. Retake quizzes - aim for 90%+